omar5hahid/omar5hahid/README.md

 Building secure, automated, and scalable cloud systems.

 ## About Me
-I’m a DevOps & Cloud Engineer from Mississauga.
+I’m a DevOps & Cloud Engineer from 🇨🇦.
 I focus on automation, serverless computing, and designing reliable cloud architectures.
 I enjoy turning complex infrastructure into clean, maintainable code.

 ## What I Do
 - Automate infrastructure with Terraform, Ansible, and CI/CD